United Repair Services: Your Comprehensive Resource

 How entries are determined

-Entry into this directory is not self-reported without verification.
+Entry into this provider network is not self-reported without verification.
 The inclusion process runs through four documented checkpoints:

 1. License or certification confirmation — State licensing board lookup or certification body database cross-reference.
 License number and issuing authority are recorded at point of entry.